Leah Messer’s Daughter Faces Another Health Crisis, What’s Wrong With Ali Simms?

-According to a new report, the longtime reality star and mother of three is seen opening up about her daughter’s health during a conversation with her younger sister, Victoria Messer, and during their chat, Messer admits that she and Ali have had a rough week.
+According to a new report, the longtime reality star and mother of three is seen opening up about her daughter’s health during a conversation with her younger sister, Victoria Messer.
+During their chat, Messer admits that she and Ali have had a rough week.

 “They did testing on everything, her heart, her lungs.
 We were able to find out that she does have allergies that is restricting her airways and causing asthma,” Leah Messer revealed, according to a report by OK!
 Magazine on September 11.

-Leah Messer went on to reveal that her seven-year-old daughter wasn’t eating well at school and was showing signs of “falling out.”
+Leah Messer went on to reveal that her 7-year-old daughter wasn’t eating well at school and was showing signs of “falling out.”
 So, rather than attempt to solve the problem alone, Messer enlisted the help of an aid to accompany her daughter throughout her day at school.

 As Leah Messer explained to her sister, Leah Messer is fighting for her daughter and will continue to do whatever she can to make sure that Ali has everything she needs.